What is Acceptance Testing?

 Acceptance Testing Definition

-Accept testing is a type of formal testing that gets undertaken per user demands, requirements, and business procedures to assess whether a system meets the acceptance criteria and to allow users, clients, or other authorized organizations to decide whether or not to adopt the approach.
+Acceptance testing is a type of formal testing undertaken per user demands, requirements, and business procedures to assess whether a system meets the acceptance criteria and to allow users, clients, or other authorized organizations to decide whether or not to adopt the approach.

-The aim to performed to check whether the software is acceptable or not.
-It will fail the acceptance test if there are unresolved issues and bugs.
+The aim is to check whether the software is acceptable or not.
+It will only succeed in the acceptance test if unresolved issues and bugs exist.

 It is the final stage of testing before the product launch.
 After various other levels of testing and analysis in the software development life cycle.
 Such as requirements analysis, high and low-level design, coding, unit testing, integrated testing, and system testing.